jaredatch/Genesis-Starter-Theme/readme.md

 ###Description

+**Please Note:**  A new theme is being developed jointly by myself and Bill Erickson and may be released publically in the future at some point.
+This theme will continue to work, but does not support Genesis 2 HTML5.

 This is my personal "starter" theme (base theme) I use when working with a project running the Genesis Framework.
 Feel free to use it as you see fit.
 Obviously, it requires the [Genesis Framework](http:www.jaredatchison.com/go/genesis/).
 Suggestions and forks encouraged.

 You may also want to check out Bill Erickson's starter Genesis [child theme](https://github.com/billerickson/BE-Genesis-Child) which is very similar.

 ###CHANGE LOG

+####v2.0
+- Major overhaul

 ####v1.5
 - Changed the `cleanup.php` to `genesis-cleanup.php` and tweaked functions